 Other strategies may succeed, and while some pitfalls are more fatal than others, an effort of direct action by the masses may limp to the finish line while only stumbling into the lesser pitfalls, but no effort so far has really had a chance.
 Are we ready to begin pursuing abundance?

 For instance, when I was briefly with Dennis in 1996-1997, one of his volunteers previously volunteered for another prominent free energy inventor.
 One day, the volunteer took a nature walk with that inventor and that inventor confided that he thought he was the Second Coming of Christ.
-That admission spooked the volunteer, who came to Dennis’ organization soon thereafter.
+That admission spooked the volunteer, who came to Dennis’s organization soon thereafter.

 Recent examples have been various forums where my work has been discussed, particularly in the energy realm.
 I present examples of intriguing technologies in my work, such as here and here, and I have watched engineers and scientists, who claim expertise in the energy field, dismiss them as of no consequence, although one was called the world’s most effective engine design by a major federal study, and the other is the best heating system the world market has yet seen.
 Such reactions by scientists and engineers used to amaze me, but now I accept them as normal.
 Some of my colleagues have had access to academics that run world-renowned science institutions and to others in the scientific establishment’s inner sanctum.
 My colleagues’ reports have not been encouraging, as they encounter dogma, arrogance, complacency and a host of vices avidly cultivated by the scientific establishment’s authorities.
 Brian O'Leary was one of them.

 This quote has been attributed to Howard Scott and others: "A criminal is a person with predatory instincts who has not sufficient capital to form a corporation."
-Dennis has encountered thousands of them over the years in America’s entrepreneurial waters.
+Dennis encountered thousands of them over the years in America’s entrepreneurial waters.

 Even the scientific worldviews are often subtly egocentric, such as the current Creation Story as portrayed by the Big Bang and Evolution.
 Humans are the crowning flower of evolution in that scientific worldview, and religious ideology, such as the Judeo-Christian religions, present humans as the apple of God’s eye.
-Whether coming from scientists or religionists, the basic message is the same - humans are the best the universe has to offer, and all inferior beings can be treated accordingly.
+Whether coming from scientists or religionists, the basic message is the same - humans are the best that the universe has to offer, and all inferior beings can be treated accordingly.

 The next section: Peak Oil, New Energy and the End of Scarcity – Making New Energy Thinkable (51K)